 The final cake really impressed my daughters, and as professional tasters they declared that the vanilla cake was delicious!
 It was light and spongy – perfect to accompany the sweetness of the icing.
 Although the cake seemed on the small side, it was actually plentiful and definitely enough to feed a hungry party crowd of Frozen fans (20-25).

-I highly recommend this Snow Princess cake kit.
+I highly recommend this Cake 2 The Rescue Snow Princess cake kit.
 It took me 3½ hours from start to finish (including the cooling time), and I felt a huge sense of achievement especially as my first thought had been “I can’t bake a cake like that!”.
 And VOILA, I did!

 TIP: Keep the box that the cake kit arrived in for you to transport the cake safely to another venue if you need to!